Sea Turtle Program

-Sea turtles, which are among the oldest creatures on earth, have remained essentially unchanged for 110 million years; however, they face an uncertain future.
-Illegal harvesting, habitat encroachment, and pollution (physical and light) are only some of the things sea turtles must face as each species struggles to stay alive.
+Sea turtles have existed for 110 million years and yet the species living today face an uncertain future.
+Habitat encroachment and degradation, pollution, incidental capture in commercial fisheries, and strikes by watercraft are only some of the hazards sea turtles must face as each species struggles to survive.